datacommonsorg/docsite/api/rest/v1/index.md

 ### Simple vs Bulk Query

-Some APIs have bulk version, designed for handling multiple queries at a time, with more detailed output.
+Some APIs have a bulk version, designed for handling multiple queries at a time, with more detailed output.
 Bulk endpoints are tagged with <bulk-tag>bulk</bulk-tag> below.

 ### Local Graph Exploration